raspberrypilearning/gpio-music-box/en/step_2.md

-## Setting up your project
+## Set up your project

-You're going to need some sample sounds for this project.
-There are lots of sound files on Raspbian, but they are a little tricky to play using Python.
-However, it's easy enough to convert the sound files to a different file format that can be used by Python in a straight-forward way.
+You will need some sample sounds for this project.
+There are lots of sound files on Raspbian, but it can be a bit difficult to play them using Python.
+However, you can convert the sound files to a different file format that Python can use more easily.

 --- task ---
-The first thing you need to do is create a new directory in which to store all your files for the project.
-Create a directory called `gpio-music-box` in your `home` directory.
+First, create a new directory in which to store all your files for the project.
+In your `home` directory, create a directory called `gpio-music-box`.
 --- /task ---

 [[[rpi-gui-creating-directories]]]

-### Copying the sample sounds
+### Copy the sample sounds

 --- task ---
-Using the same method as before, create a new directory called `samples` inside your `gpio-music-box` directory.
+Using the same method as before, create a new directory called `samples` in your `gpio-music-box` directory.
 --- /task ---

 There are lots of sample sounds stored in `/usr/share/sonic-pi/samples`.
-These all need to be copied into `gpio-music-box/samples` directory.
+In the next step, you will copy these sounds into the `gpio-music-box/samples` directory.

 --- task ---
-Open a terminal window by clicking on the icon in the top left corner of your screen.
+Click on the icon in the top left-hand corner of your screen to open a terminal window.
 ![terminal-open](images/terminal-open.png)
 --- /task ---

 --- task ---
-Type the following to copy all the files from one directory to another:
+Type the following lines to copy all the files from one directory to another:

 ```bash
 cp /usr/share/sonic-pi/samples/* ~/gpio-music-box/samples/.
 ```
 --- /task ---

-When you are done, you should be able to see all the `.flac` sound files in the `samples` directory.
+When you have done that, you should be able to see all the `.flac` sound files in the `samples` directory.

 ![samples-directory](images/samples-directory.png)

-### Converting the sound files
+### Convert the sound files

-You're going to need to convert the files from `.flac` files to `.wav` files, to play them using Python.
+To play the sound files using Python, you need to convert the files from `.flac` files to `.wav` files.

 --- task ---
-In a terminal, first change into you `samples` directory.
+In a terminal, change into your `samples` directory.

 ```bash
 cd ~/gpio-music-box/samples
 ```
 --- /task ---

-You can learn more about converting media files and running commands on multiple files in the two sections below, if you want to.
+If you want to learn more about converting media files and running commands on multiple files, look at the two sections below.

 [[[nix-bash-convert-media-files]]]

 [[[nix-bash-batch-operations-on-files]]]

 --- task ---
-In your terminal type the following commands, which will convert all the `.flac` files to `.wav` files, then delete the old files.
+In your terminal, type the following commands, which will convert all the `.flac` files to `.wav` files, then delete the old files.

 ```bash
 for f in *.flac; do ffmpeg -i "$f" "${f%.flac}.wav"; done